IlsiyaNasibullina/IlsiyaNasibullina/README.md

 ### About me
-I am a first year bachelor student at Innopolis University, computer science.
+I am a second year bachelor student at Innopolis University, computer science.
 Currently I participate in hackatons, contests and strive to get an internship in IT company.
 During my school years I participated in olympiads:
 * Step into the future 2021